michael-orzel/firebase-login-system/README.md

 Firebase login system is a simple, fully functioning user authentication application created using firebase auth and react.

 ### Features
-* User registration and sign in with email & password.
+* User registration and sign in with email & password
-* User sign in with social accounts: Google, Facebook, & Twitter.
+* User sign in with social accounts: Google, Facebook, & Twitter
-* Stay signed in option.
+* Stay signed in option
-* Firestore initialization.
+* Firestore initialization
-* Client-side form error handling.
+* Client-side form error handling
-* Password reset.
+* Password reset
-* Email verification.
+* Email verification
-* Modify email and/or password.
+* Modify email and/or password

 ### Technologies
 * ReactJS (Context API/Hooks)